runrig-coop/the-runrig-plan/ecology.md

 > social and ecological cooperation baked right into the design and methodology
 > of the system itself.[^platform-coop]

 But software costs money.
-While we should reject the reductionist view that dollars and cents are all that matters here, we still need to acknowledge that certain economic barriers must be surmounted if we wish to take any of this beyond mere theory.
-Specifically, software development requires compensation for the time of engineers and designers who can otherwise fetch 6-figure salaries or more for their expertise.[^skilled-labor] That can drive costs quite high, and rather quickly too.
-As much as we seek to conserve the essential complexity of the natural systems our software hopes to model,[^Brooks] as software complexity increases, those costs can truly explode.
-Tremendous experience is required just to reliably estimate the final costs of an extended, complex project, let alone to keep everything on budget through to completion.
+While we should reject the narrow view that dollars and cents are all that matter here, we still need to acknowledge that certain economic barriers must be surmounted if we wish to take any of this beyond mere theory.
+Specifically, software development requires compensating engineers and designers, who can otherwise fetch 6-figure salaries or more for their expertise.[^skilled-labor] That can drive costs quite high, and rather quickly too.
+As much as we seek to conserve the essential complexity of the natural systems our software hopes to model, as software complexity increases, those costs can truly explode.[^Brooks] Tremendous experience is required just to reliably estimate the final costs of an extended, complex project, let alone to keep everything on budget all the way to completion.

 Being familiar with these realities from both the farmer's and the engineer's side of the table, Chris Newman addresses the complaint of a another farmer who has worked first-hand with proprietary software companies.
-They relate a common experience where the so-called "solutions experts" insinuate that the complexity of their operations is itself to blame for the failure of the software to meet their needs.
+They relate a common experience where the "solutions experts" insinuated that the complexity of the farm's operation was itself to blame for the failure of the software to meet the farm's needs.
 As he writes,

 > Software companies are not in the food business, they don't have any business
 > telling you how to run yours, and if they do, they're deliberately attempting
 > to throttle what works for you in order to make you work for them.[^ERP]

-One could interpret this as venture capital imposing _legibility_ upon the social and ecological diversity of a community, to borrow a term from James C.
+One could interpret this as venture capital imposing _legibility_ upon the social and ecological diversity of a community, to borrow anarchist terminology,[^Scott] or what Marxists would recognize as _commodity fetishism_.
-Scott.[^Scott] The compulsion to simplify their operations is not meant to aid how that community farms and feeds itself in accordance to its own cultural and environmental concerns; it is meant to render the labor and collective resources of that community more suitable for mass consumption and capital accumulation.
-Any costs associated with adapting inherently complex natural and social systems to simpler value forms, ready for consumption, are of course deflected onto the community, rather than investors.
+The compulsion to simplify their operations is not meant to facilitate the existing ways a community farms and feeds itself, in accordance to its own cultural and environmental concerns; it is meant to render the labor, knowledge and matériel of that community more suitable for mass consumption and capital accumulation.
+Any costs associated with adapting inherently complex natural and social systems to simpler commodity forms, ready for consumption, are of course deflected onto the community, rather than investors.

-But the core challenge remains: how can diverse food communities bring their full resources to bear upon the creation of free and appropriate technologies that meet their material needs and reflect their collective values?
+The core challenge, however, still remains: how can diverse food communities bring their full capacities to bear upon the creation of free and appropriate technologies that meet their material needs and reflect their collective values?
+More to the point, how do we manage the costs of the software?
+While we strive to avoid further exploitation by private software platforms, we continue to live under the artificial scarcities of capitalism, so how do we manage what scarce resources we have left — amidst all other competing demands on them — to sustain communally owned alternatives?

-As first addressed in the ["Overview"] and further detailed in ["Appendix:
+As we first addressed in the ["Overview"] and will further detail in ["Appendix:
-Architecture"], Runrig makes certain design choices to mitigate that complexity and allow for...
+Architecture"], Runrig makes certain architectural and design choices in order to accommodate complexity while distributing the costs  incrementally over time and across a greater number of stakeholders.
+But it cannot achieve those ends by architecture alone, as the motto ["ecology over architecture"] is meant to convey.
+Loosely speaking, the ecology we refer to here includes the various social and biotic relations that comprise a food shed.
+Put another way, it is the total process undergone by the constituents of that food shed whereby their shared energy and material move throughout the system, abiding by those relations.
+Rather than alternately producing and consuming, as a commodities market would, _an ecology always and only ever metabolizes_.

+For the purposes of this document, we will consider ecology by means of three
+approximations:

+- Economic Models & Planning
+- Legal Rights & Agreements
+- Community Governance & Methodology

+These can only serve as crude standbys for the full dynamic range of a functioning ecology, but we hope even the staunchest dollars-and-cents pragmatist can appreciate their need for attention.

 ## Intellectual Usufruct Rights
 There is prevalent yet false impression about data, that it is a form of intellectual property, and that ownership or certain legal entitlements pertain to data the same way they do to creative works, software and real property.
 Feist v Rural Telephone, GDPR, etc, etc.